 Tata Motors had come to a low of Rs 169 in Oct 2018, when it came down from Rs 350 in a matter of months.

-Some investors expected that Tata motors’ pain won’t last long, there will be a pick-up in automobile sales both in India, UK, and China because of ample liquidity as well as Management would take quick actions for the reduction of the debt.
+Some investors expected that Tata Motors’ pain won’t last long, there will be a pick-up in automobile sales both in India, the UK, and China because of ample liquidity as well as Management would take quick actions for the reduction of the debt.

-Contrarian investors took a bet on the stock when it was falling and made some major gains.
+Contrarian investors took a bet on the stock when it was falling and made some significant gains.
 The stock since then has gone up and is currently trading at Rs.
-290.
+506

-Picking the stocks with the highest dividends is not the right strategy.
+- Picking the stocks with the highest dividends is not the right strategy.
 That may seem counterintuitive, but companies often pay out large dividends for a reason.
-There could be underlying business issues, which can cause hindrance to the future growth of the company.
+There could be underlying business issues, which can cause hindrances to the future growth of the company.